jwiegley/johnwiegley/drafts/quora.md

+# Is "Free monad" really a monad?

+Date: 2017-04-05

+In a sense it’s the prototypical monad: the initial object in the category of monads, with morphisms necessarily existing from the free monad to every other monad.

+Another of saying this is: the free monad has no defining characteristics other than its monadic structure.
+It’s all monad and only monad.
+This is what makes it free: it arises directly from the monad laws, encoding `return` by the constructor `Pure`, and `join` by the constructor `Free`.

+This encoding leaves you free (pun absolutely intended) to define what these operations mean later, once you’ve picked another monad you want to interpret your free construction into.

 # What is the science behind faith, many people believe God is not real but the feeling/power of faith is interesting?

 Date: 2017-03-13